reactiveui/website/input/docs/handbook/collections/index.md

 ## So what's the difference between a SourceList and a SourceCache

-If you have a unique id, you should use an observable cache as it is dictionary based which will ensure no duplicates can be added and it notifies on adds, updates and removes, whereas list allows duplicates and only has no concept of an update.
+If you have a unique id, you should use an observable cache as it is dictionary based which will ensure no duplicates can be added and it notifies on adds, updates and removes, whereas list allows duplicates and only has no concept of an update. `SourceCache` has several performance advantages over `SourceList`, so if possible, always prefer `SourceCache` over `SourceList`.

 There is another difference.
 The cache side of dynamic data is much more mature and has a wider range of operators.
 Having more operators is mainly because I found it easier to achieve good all round performance with the key based operators and do not want to add anything to Dynamic Data which inherently has poor performance.